 If needed, you were given the medication to increase the blood flow to your vital organs (vasopressors) started immediately, via a drip in your arm.
 You may have been given extra salt solution fluid through the drip in your arm later, if required.

-The medicine used in the intervention arm (norepinephrine) may harm an unborn child and women who are pregnant will not be able to take part in the study.
-A pregnancy test will be performed before any study treatment is administered in all women who could become pregnant.
-This includes women who routinely use contraception such as the combined oral contraceptive pill, have an intrauterine device (sometimes known as a ‘coil’) or who abstain from sexual intercourse.
+If you are a woman of childbearing potential, the medicines used in the intervention arm (norepinephrine) may harm an unborn child, this is why the clinical team have performed a pregnancy test prior to going into the study.

 For Treatment 1 and Treatment 2

-Each treatment will be given for as long as they are required, but participation in the trial and collection of data about you will stop at 48 hours.
+Each treatment will be given for as long as they are required, but the trial treatment duration is 48 hours.
+Collection of data will stop after the 90 day follow-up period is complete.
 All other treatment will be decided by the doctor treating you, after discussing with you.

 Once you leave the hospital we will look at your medical records 30 and 90 days later to see how well you have recovered and if you have been back to hospital for any further tests or treatment.
 We won’t need to contact you again to do this.